asamidinov173/cuny-wins/README.md

 ## Deployment

-- Frontend deployed on Vercel
+- Frontend deployed on Vercel — auto-deploys on every push to `main`
-- Backend deployed on Render
+- Backend deployed on Render — redeploy manually after backend changes
-- After any backend change restart the Render service
-- After any frontend change push to GitHub — Vercel auto-deploys
+- The Render free tier sleeps after 15 minutes of inactivity — first request may take 30 seconds to wake up

 ---

 ## For the Next Intern

 - Never commit `credentials.json` to GitHub — it contains secret API keys
-- To add a new faculty login edit `ALLOWED_USERS` in `server.py`
+- To add a new faculty login edit `ALLOWED_USERS` in `backend/server.py`
-- To change the Google Sheet update `SHEET_ID` in `server.py`
+- To change the Google Sheet update `SHEET_ID` in `backend/server.py`
-- The Render free tier sleeps after 15 minutes — first request may be slow
-- Cloudinary setup is the next priority for real photo uploads
+- Cloudinary photo uploads is the next priority
 - Consider adding a Major dropdown to the submit form for the Majors Represented metric

----

-## Contact

-Built during CUNY 2X Tech internship Spring 2026.
-For questions contact TeLisa Daughry at CUNY 2X Tech.
+- After any backend change go to Render dashboard and trigger a manual redeploy